University of the Third Age

 Studying at UTA takes the form of non-formal study.
 Students in the first year enrol in common background courses, created from the entry level materials of the study branches.
 During the second and third study year, the students focus entirely on their select study branch.
 Lectures take place every 14 days, consisting of a single two-hour lecture.
 The specific timeframe depends on the individual study branch, but always takes place during the work week.

 Study at UTA is open to persons in age over 50 who have graduated high school.
 There are no entry-level exams; students are accepted solely on the order of application.
-Today, the UTA has more than 1800 students, with another 200 participating in the UTA Club.
+Today, the UTA has almost 2000 students, with another 200 participating in the UTA Club.
 After completing the three-year study, the graduates receive their certificates during the ceremony in the Hall of Comenius University.

 Our Mission Statement: